 Good water governance for inclusive growth and poverty reduction

 Good governance from local to transboundary levels is a prerequisite for managing too much, too little and too polluted water with a view to contributing to more sustainable and inclusive growth.
 Stakeholder participation includes the recognition of power asymmetry and gender-differentiated roles in achieving good governance as central to effective, inclusive and efficient water resources management.
 How can robust public policies be designed and implemented that contribute to SDG 6 and other water-related goals?
 How to engage stakeholders effectively when dealing with diverse social and economic ‘endowments’?
-How can institutions translate local action into inclusive growth reaping the full benefits of national frameworks at all levels?
+How can institutions translate local action into inclusive growth and reap the full benefits of national frameworks at all levels?
 How can the food, energy and the environmental sectors be brought into the equation; and what is the private sector’ contribution?
 Most importantly, how to ensure accountability and avoid corruption creeping in?
-This seminar addresses these and other critical issues.
+This seminar addresses these and other critical issues encouraging diverse participation.

 During the seminar posters will be presented.
 Please find them online under the resources tab.